daveesplana/Droodle-Bot/README.md

 # Droodle Discord Bot
-Minimalistic Discord Bot using the pycord library.
+A discord bot using the pycord library.

 ## Contributing
 If you are interested in contributing to the project, you are welcome to submit a pull request.